Ke-abr/ebooks/README.md

 # ebooks
-webapp to list and download ebooks
+WebApp to list and download ebooks

 # Prerequisites
+Install the following packages:
-install python3 python3-pip calibre
+- install python3 python3-pip calibre
-pip3 install Flask Flask_SQLAlchemy EbookLib
+- pip3 install Flask Flask_SQLAlchemy EbookLib

 # How to use